Meet the Celebrity Come Dine With Me 2020 contestants

 Because the outdated adage goes, too many cooks spoil the broth, however too many movie star cooks can solely imply one factor – Movie star Come Dine With Me is again for one more 12 months of burnt soufflés, unsubtle name-dropping and savage scorecards.

-The brand new sequence will air each weeknight on E4, ranging from 27th January up till Valentine’s Day.
-Every week, a special group of celebrities will compete to be the host with essentially the most by offering their well-known dinner companions with scrumptious meals and fascinating leisure.
+The brand new collection will air each weeknight on E4, ranging from 27th January up till Valentine’s Day.
+Every week, a unique group of celebrities will compete to be the host with probably the most by offering their well-known dinner companions with scrumptious meals and attention-grabbing leisure.

-The total line-up of contestants is but to be introduced, however the first group consists of two actuality stars, a rapper, an actress and a comedy double-act.
+The total line-up of contestants is but to be introduced, however the first two teams embody a good few actuality stars, a rapper, an actress and a comedy double-act.

-Discover out beneath which celebs will probably be first to get their oven gloves on…
+Discover out under which celebs will likely be first to get their oven gloves on…

 Jack Fincham hosts on Monday 27th January

-Love Island winner Jack Fincham would be the first movie star to prepare dinner up a storm within the kitchen for his well-known company.
-The previous pen salesman received the 2018 sequence of the ITV2 actuality present alongside Dani Dyer and has since developed a profession as a TV presenter and boxer.
+Love Island winner Jack Fincham would be the first movie star to prepare dinner up a storm within the kitchen for his well-known friends.
+The previous pen salesman gained the 2018 collection of the ITV2 actuality present alongside Dani Dyer and has since developed a profession as a TV presenter and boxer.

 Let’s hope Jack’s Come Dine With Me dish debut can beat the rooster fajitas he made with Dani within the villa.